Haran71/DDL_Judicial_Data_Analysis/README.md

 ### Overview

-This repository contains analysis done on the Judicial data set created by the Data Development Lab and contains information of almost 80 million cases.
+This repository contains analysis done on the Judicial data set created by the Data Development Lab which contains information of almost 80 million cases from the year 2010 to 2018.

 The project is divided into two parts: the Analysis part, where Analysis was done on the data, and various insights were derived from it, and Classification part, where classification problems were formulated, models were trained and their performance was analyzed.